Quantum theory of electrically levitated nanoparticle-ion systems: Motional dynamics and sympathetic cooling

-The steady-state phonon occupations along the $z$ and the radial directions are shown in Fig.~\ref{fig:n-vs-gammap,Gammap} for the parameters in Table~\ref{tab:parameters} as a function of the total nanoparticle damping rate, $\gamma_p\equiv\gamma^{\rm fb}+\gamma^{\rm gas}$, for two values of the total heating rate $\Gamma_{jp}$.
-The blue and green lines mark two relevant values of the damping rate, namely the damping rate in the absence of feedback ($\gamma_p = \gamma^{\rm gas}=2\pi\times 44.5$ nHz) and the typical damping rate achieved in state-of-the-art experiments~\cite{Bykov_2025} ($\gamma_p \approx \gamma^{\rm fb}=2\pi\times 1$ Hz).
-The solid black curves in panels (a) and (b) correspond to the values of such experiment, where the nanoparticle heating is dominated by trap-displacement noise with rates $\Gamma_z^{\rm td}=2\pi\times6.3~\mathrm{kHz}$ and $\Gamma_x^{\rm td}=2\pi\times4.2~\mathrm{kHz}$, respectively.
-This decoherence source, however, is not fundamental and can be significantly suppressed.
-The results for $\Gamma_j^{\rm td}=0$ are shown by the dotted black line.

-In general, the nanoparticle occupations in Fig.~\ref{fig:n-vs-gammap,Gammap} are always lower than their room-temperature values ($1.4\times10^{11}$ and $5.9\times10^{9}$ in the $z-$axis and $9.6\times10^{10}$ and $3.9\times10^{9}$ in the $x-$axis with and without trap-displacement noise, respectively), indicating motional cooling for all values of $\gamma_p$ across two distinct regimes.
-First, the sympathetic cooling regime for $\gamma_p \ll \gamma_p^{\rm eff}$, where the nanoparticle is cooled by the ion via Coulomb interaction at a rate $\gamma_p^{\rm eff}$ defined below.
-In this regime, assuming weak ion-nanoparticle coupling and ion mechanical damping, $\vert g_j\vert, \gamma^{\rm dop} \ll \Omega_{ji}'$ (which is fulfilled for the parameters of Table~\ref{tab:parameters}, see Fig.~\ref{fig:g,D-vs-Qp,Mp}), and neglecting the nanoparticle damping $\gamma_p$ a simple analytical approximation for the nanoparticle occupation can be derived,
+The nanoparticle steady-state phonon occupation numbers along the $z$ axis and the $x$ axis are shown in Fig.~\ref{fig:n-vs-gammap,Gammap} for a continuously cooled ion and for the parameters in Table~\ref{tab:parameters}, as a function of the total nanoparticle damping rate, $\gamma_p\equiv\gamma^{\rm fb}+\gamma^{\rm gas}$.
+For this figure we assume $\Gamma_j^{\rm td}=0$, but the effect of these additional noise sources is discussed below.
+The dotted black line in in Fig.~\ref{fig:n-vs-gammap,Gammap} shows the case where ion and particle are not coupled ($g_j=0$) and thus no sympathetic cooling is possible.
+The blue and green dotted lines mark two relevant values of damping, namely the damping in the absence of optical feedback ($\gamma_p = \gamma^{\rm gas}=2\pi\times 8.4$ nHz) and the typical damping values achieved with feedback cooling in state-of-the-art experiments~\cite{Bykov_2025} ($\gamma_p \approx \gamma^{\rm fb}=2\pi\times 1$ Hz).
+In general, the nanoparticle occupation numbers in Fig.~\ref{fig:n-vs-gammap,Gammap} are always lower than their room-temperature values ( which are $5.9\times10^{9}$ in the $z$ axis and $4.51\times10^{9}$ in the $x$ axis , respectively), indicating motional cooling for all values of $\gamma_p$ across two distinct regimes.
+First is the sympathetic cooling regime for $\gamma_p \ll \gamma_p^{\rm eff}$, where the nanoparticle is cooled by the ion via Coulomb interaction at a rate $\gamma_p^{\rm eff}$ defined below.
+In this regime, assuming weak ion-nanoparticle coupling and ion mechanical damping, i.e., $\vert g_j\vert, \gamma^{\rm dop} \ll \Omega_{ji}'$ (which is fulfilled for the parameters of Table~\ref{tab:parameters}; see Fig.~\ref{fig:g,D-vs-Qp,Mp}), and neglecting the nanoparticle damping $\gamma_p$, a simple analytical approximation for the nanoparticle occupation number can be derived: